 Students receiving “High Pass” receive excellent evaluations from faculty and residents and are viewed as very important members of the medical team.
 They are clinically astute, able to formulate solid assessments and plans, are hardworking and thorough.
 They complete all required assignments related to the clerkship, pursue varied resources for additional study, and actively participate in all mandatory and optional clerkship activities.
 They are highly engaged, professional, and courteous in all clinical settings.

 Passing students receive good evaluations from faculty and senior residents.
 They are able to perform a comprehensive history and physical exam on pediatric patients and develop a sound assessment and plan.
 There are no concerns about their performance, either clinically or professionally.
 They complete all required assignments related to the clerkship and attend all mandatory activities.
 They are highly engaged, professional, and courteous in all clinical settings.
-Passing students must have a cumulative point total of greater than 62, have completed all required assignments, and have an exam score greater than the 10th percentile of junior students in their national reference group on the NBME shelf exam.
+Passing students must demonstrate minimum proficiency in the clerkship with at least 62/100 total points and a score of at least 10th percentile for junior students annual average performance on the NBME shelf exam.

 Failing students exhibit performance that is below expectations for a similar student at their level of training.
-Faculty and resident evaluations may indicate significant concerns about their performance (either clinical or professional).
-Students who have failed any portion of the clinical rotation (inpatient or outpatient) as determined by their clinical evaluators will fail the rotation.
-Students who have a cumulative point total of 62 or less will also receive a failing grade for the rotation and will be required to repeat the rotation.
-If a student receives a failing grade on the National Board Subject Examination (final examination) he/she may repeat the examination if the student’s cumulative point total is greater than 62.
-If the student fails the re-take twice, he/she will fail the clerkship and be required to repeat the clerkship.
-Please note: a student’s grade may be lowered or a student may fail the rotation for egregious professional behavior despite academic success.
+Faculty and resident evaluations may indicate significant concerns about their performance (either clinical or professional) as demonstrated by scores of less than an average of 4 to 5 on clinical evaluations.
+Failing students receive a cumulative point score of less than 62/100.
+If a student receives a failing grade on the National Board Subject Examination (final examination) he/she may repeat the examination once.
+If the student fails the re-take he/she will fail the clerkship and be required to repeat the clerkship.

 Required Clerkship Clinical Experiences (Clerklog) and additional tools